ares1994/Shomei/README.md

 ```

-*Tip: If you intend to share the retrieved image file outside the app.
-Use a FileProvider to get the URI instead of the toUri() extension function
+*Tip: If you intend to share the retrieved image file outside the app, use a FileProvider to get the URI instead of the toUri() extension function
 ## License

     Copyright 2020 Arepade Obiri.